 You can learn more here (Nov '12) and here (Dec '13).

 But to make a long story short, these acclaimed Instagram photographs of Burgos now comprise a likewise acclaimed fine art photography book called Burgos².
 You can preview the whole of the hardcover book — all 144 pages and 367 images, plus the full dustcover — via the book's dedicated website, Burgos2.com.

-Sean is the creator of Mindful Living Guide, founded in 2006, a website focused on creative writing and mindful living.
-In 2013, he also founded SeanMMadden.com, a website developed to showcase his own creative writing, photography and travel writing.
+Sean is also the creator of Mindful Living Guide, founded in 2006, a website focused on creative writing and mindful living.
+In 2013, he also founded SeanMMadden.com, a website developed to further showcase his creative writing, photography and travel writing.